 *Please note that if you are experiencing any of these symptoms, seek medical support immediately.

 There is no single thing that causes postpartum depression.
-In fact, there are many things thought to increase risk or influence who might experience it.
+Many things are thought to increase risk or influence who might experience it.
 It is believed that postpartum depression in women is influenced in part by hormones (among other things like the history of a mood disorder, postpartum support, lack of sleep, a difficult pregnancy, etc.).
-Some emerging research indicates that there’s also evidence of a change in hormone levels in men after a baby is born that can lead to depression, according to a 2017 NIH study.
+Some emerging research indicates that there’s also evidence of a change in hormone levels in men after a baby is born that can lead to depression, according to a 2017 NIH study.5

-However, some men feel quite separated from the birthing experience and so minimize the potential impact of postpartum depression and other mental health conditions associated with the postpartum period.
-Since they didn’t actually give birth, they don’t always feel that their experiences are as valid as their partners.2 Put together, this signals an issue that is rarely discussed and, in many cases, men are hesitant to deal with.
+However, some men feel pretty separated from the birthing experience and so minimize the potential impact of postpartum depression and other mental health conditions associated with the postpartum period.
+Since they didn’t give birth, they don’t always feel that their experiences are as valid as their partners.2 Put together, this signals an issue rarely discussed and, in many cases, men are hesitant to deal with.

 But the first step to solving problems is recognizing them.
 That’s what needs to happen regarding postpartum depression in fathers.
 Be upfront.
 Talk to your spouse, family, or a medical professional about what you’re going through.
 Ultimately, it’s another way to improve your life and relationship with your child.